🧠 Smart Pointers in C++ – unique_ptr and shared_ptr

 - Supports RAII (Resource Acquisition Is Initialization)

-💻 Example: Using unique_ptr
+💻 Example: Using unique_ptr and shared_ptr

 #include <iostream>